-Bedside ultrasound is emerging as a necessary skill in modern medicine, and point of care ultrasound (POCUS) is embedded within the educational curriculum throughout Internal Medicine residency training at Wake Forest.
+Bedside ultrasound is emerging as a necessary skill in modern medicine.
+Our Internal Medicine residents receive ultrasound training to prepare them for success in their future careers.
+Point-of-care ultrasound (POCUS) is embedded within the educational curriculum throughout Internal Medicine residency training at Wake Forest.
 Our residents develop skills to perform and interpret bedside ultrasound exams and learn to incorporate POCUS findings into their clinical reasoning.

 We have top-of-the-line ultrasound equipment located throughout our clinical workspaces, including both handheld and cart-based machines.
 Additionally, our residency program has a strong partnership with the Center for Experiential and Applied Learning (CEAL), which gives us access to a Vimedix ultrasound simulator on which residents can fine-tune their POCUS skills and learn to recognize pathology in a stress free educational environment.